CoupDeWhoop/CoupDeWhoop/README.md

 ### Hi there 👋

 - 🌱 I’m currently preparing for a coding bootcamp with NorthCoders in Manchester, UK.
-Making the change from teaching music after 15 years.
+Making the change after teaching music for 16 years.

 - Wish me luck!!